krateng/maloja/README.md

 ## Never Asked Questions

-### Why not Last.fm / Libre.fm?
+### Why not Last.fm / Libre.fm / GNU FM?

 Maloja is self-hosted.
-You will always be able to access your data, and not have to trust anyone to provide an API for it.
+You will always be able to access your data in an easily-parseable format.
 Your library is not synced with any public or official music database, so you can follow your own tagging schema or even group associated artists together in your charts.

-### Why not GNU FM?

-Maloja gets rid of all the extra stuff: social networking, radios, recommendations, etc. It only keeps track of your listening history and lets you analyze it.
-This focus on its core allows it to potentially implement much better database features.
-One example: Maloja supports multiple artists per track.
+Maloja also gets rid of all the extra stuff: social networking, radios, recommendations, etc. It only keeps track of your listening history and lets you analyze it.

+Maloja's database has one big advantage: It supports multiple artists per track.
 This means artists who are often just "featuring" in the track title get a place in your charts, and collaborations between several artists finally get credited to all participants.

-### Why Maloja?

-I like to name my projects after regions in Grisons, Switzerland.
-Don't waste your time trying to find a connection, I just picked one at random.
-Do visit Maloja though.
-It's a great pass to drive.
+This allows you to get an actual idea of your artist preferences over time.

 ## Current status

 You can check [my own Maloja page](https://maloja.krateng.ch) to see what it currently looks like.

-There is only one scrobbler (a Chrome extension for Plex), but a very simple API to create your own scrobbler.
+There are only two scrobblers (YouTube Music and Plex, both for Chromium), but a very simple API to create your own scrobbler.

 ## Requirements